azriel91/peace/doc/src/technical_concepts/item_spec_graph/state_ensure.md

 1. `ApplyOpSpec::check` is run for all item specs.
 2. Of the ones that return `OpCheckStatus::ExecRequired`, `ApplyOpSpec::exec` is run.
-3. Finally, `StateCurrentFnSpec::try_exec` is run so that the end state can be compared with the desired state to confirm that they match.
+3. Finally, `StateCurrentFn::try_exec` is run so that the end state can be compared with the desired state to confirm that they match.

 ### `ApplyOpSpec::check`